Deciding where to go to college and how to pay for it are two of the most important decisions students will make in their lifetime.

 The basic principles of starting the college process include:

-- Know your child’s stats vs. the stats of the schools they are applying to by using the College Insights tool.
+- Know your child’s stats vs. the stats of the schools they are applying to by using the R2C Insights Tool.

-- Calculate how much your family can reasonably afford to contribute towards your child’s education expenses and look for schools that match your budget.
+- Calculate how much your family can reasonably afford to contribute toward your child’s education expenses and look for schools that match your budget.

 A little behind the eight ball?
 Check out our list for juniors and seniors!